whbrewer/DragonView/README.md

 * Download and install [nodejs](https://nodejs.org "Title")
 * Install bower

-Note: *"-g"* means global installation and on OSX must be run as sudo.
+Note: *"-g"* means global installation and on macOS must be run as sudo.
 You can install bower locally without the *"-g"*
 ```
 npm install -g bower
 ```